 - In-purchase: client’s experience of making a purchase, which includes decision-making, payment, checkout and delivery

-- After-sale: client’s experience after the purchase, such as product quality, ease of use, maintenance and support
+- After-sale: client’s experience after the purchase, such as product quality, ease of use, maintenance and support and their feedback

 So, CX starts with brand discovery and lasts throughout the relationship of the company with its clients.

 The examples of good CX are endless, and the rule of thumb is to make a client as comfortable as possible, whether while making a payment, browsing a website or just receiving an ad.

 Customer Experience vs. E-Commerce: What Is the Difference

 As mentioned, these two concepts have a lot in common, especially regarding the purpose they serve: the facilitation of online purchases.
 Both CX and e-Commerce are aimed at supporting clients throughout their journey and encouraging conversion, loyalty and retention.
 So, what are the differences between them?
 Let’s figure it out.